serebrov/emoji-mart-vue/README.md

 Major changes comparing to the original emoji-mart-vue:

+- [2021-03-20, v9] Updated to emojis v13, thanks @sgtaziz!
+- Updated to emojis v12 (see the breaking change note below)

+Performance improvements:

 - Reworked emoji index class: use same index (so same data) for all components.
 - Render emojis in categories without `Emoji` component, there are a lot of emojis to render and there is a noticeable slow down when we render a component per emoji.
 - Frozen objects with emoji data to disable Vue change tracking